-The TOE provides authentication services for administrative users to connect to the TOE's secure Command Line Interface (CLI) Administrator interface.
+The TOE provides authentication services for administrative users wishing to connect to the TOE's secure CLI administrator interface.
 The TOE requires Authorized Administrators to authenticate prior to being granted access to any of the management functionality.
-The TOE can be configured to require a minimum password length of 15 characters as well as mandatory password complexity rules.
-The TOE provides Administrator authentication against a local user database.
-Password-based authentication can be performed on the local serial console or SSHv2 interfaces.
+The TOE is configured to require a minimum password length of 8 characters as well as password-strength checking that disables the use of weak passwords.
+The TOE provides administrator authentication against a local user database.
+Password-based authentication can be performed on the serial console or SSH interfaces.
 The SSHv2 interface also supports authentication using SSH keys.
-The TOE supports use of a RADIUS AAA server (part of the IT Environment) for authentication of administrative users attempting to connect to the TOE's CLI.
-The connection to the remote authentication server is secured using IPsec.